 After a week filled with epic hikes through southwestern British Columbia and the North Cascades in Washington, we debated skipping our overnight trip to Wedgemount Lake.

-After days of hiking and backpacking, we were tired and had already seen tons of amazing things (like Panorama Ridge and Maple Pass!) and the thought of hiking more than 4,000 feet/1,200 meters over less than 4 miles felt exhausting.
-But, we decided to go for it and are glad we did!
+After days of hiking and backpacking, we were tired and had already seen tons of amazing things (like Panorama Ridge and Maple Pass!) and the thought of hiking more than 4,000 feet (1,200 meters) over less than 4 miles felt exhausting.
+But, we decided to go for it and are glad we did!ย

-Hiking up to Wedgemount Lake is by no means an easy endeavor but we can’t recommend it enough.
+Hiking up to Wedgemount Lake is by no means an easy endeavor but we canโt recommend it enough.
 Keep on reading to learn everything you need to tackle this Whistler classic.

 Where is the Wedgemount lake hike?

 Wedgemount Lake is located in Garibaldi Provincial Park, which encompasses the Garibaldi Range of the Coast Mountains in British Columbia, Canada.
-The park is about 90 minutes north of Vancouver, just off the iconic Sea-to-Summit Highway.

 The Wedgemount Lake hike is a challenging adventure!
 Make sure you’re prepared with appropriate gear before you hike: